-The less you can mouth breathe (inhale) the better.
+The less you can breathe through the mouth (inhale) the better.
 Inhaling through the nose and out the mouth has been a technique I have used for decades when doing all activities.
-When swimming, it is difficult to nose breathe - especially when wearing a mask like we do in SEAL/diving training.
+When swimming, it is difficult to breathe through the nose, especially when wearing a mask like we do in SEAL/diving training.

-During rest intervals I will lift my mask off my face and get as many nose inhales as possible as this helps to quickly reduce heart rate during interval training (running or swimming, etc).
+During rest intervals, I will lift my mask off my face and get as many nose inhales as possible.
+This helps to reduce your heart rate quickly during interval training (running or swimming, etc.).

 Have fun with it by checking your heart rate regularly during exercise.
-Wear a heart rate monitor and watch the heart rate increase and decrease by adjusting your breathing rhythm and cadences.
+Wear a monitor and watch your heart rate increase and decrease by adjusting your breathing rhythm and cadences.
 Check your resting heart rate immediately upon waking before you get up out of bed to get a baseline.
-Take a few minutes and breathe deeply using the 2:1 method (or others) to see if you can adjust it even more.
+Take a few minutes and breathe deeply, using the 2:1 method (or others) to see whether you can adjust it even more.

-For me, the number one recovery tool is sleeping.
-Using a relaxing breathing method for a few minutes prior to sleep will help you calm down and fall asleep faster.
+For me, the best recovery tool is sleeping.
+Using a relaxing breathing method for a few minutes before sleep will help you calm down and fall asleep faster.

 - Importance of Breathing